hpc-carpentry/hpc-carpentry.github.io/pages/reports.md

 ## Grant Reports

+Our grant reports are detailed summaries of work that our Core Team has collaborated on with the community in fulfillment of grant funding.
+These reports provide additional details beyond our blog posts, including detailed progress on each grant deliverable, challenges encountered, and lessons learned through this work.

 - [Alfred P. Sloan Foundation](https://sloan.org)
   - [2020 Sloan Curriculum Development Final Report](/files/reports/2020SloanCurriculumDevelopmentFinalReport.pdf)
   - [2020 Sloan Lesson Development Year One Report](/files/reports/2020SloanLessonDevelopmentYearOneReport.pdf)